to home

 Subject: Mathematics and physics of the decision and perception (recognition) process; conclusions

-Some keywords: Discrete mathematics, finite past, finite calculus, discrete physics, quantum physics, relativity, proper time, decision, random walk, binomial distribution, pascal triangle, graph theory, recombination, measurement, recognition, perception, information theory, combinatorics
+Some keywords: temporary symmetry breaking, conservation law, discrete mathematics, finite past, finite calculus, discrete physics, quantum physics, relativity, proper time, decision, random walk, binomial distribution, pascal triangle, graph theory, recombination, measurement, recognition, perception, information theory, combinatorics

 The Recombination Principle: